 There are a lot of factors which can influence your credit score.
 Student loans, bank loans, payday loans, mortgages, credit cards, divorce, a history of bankruptcy, charge-offs and auto loan payments can all affect your credit score and leave you with bad credit, or at least credit which isn’t as good as it could be.
 For many people, low credit scores have been the main barrier they have to get over in order to access basic modern services, placing items like cosmetic surgery beyond their reach.
-Today, companies like United Medical Credit are working to reverse this trend, giving even consumers with less than ideal credit access to bad credit loans which finance plastic surgery and other medical goods and services.
+Today, companies in this space are working to reverse this trend, giving even consumers with less than ideal credit access to bad credit loans which finance plastic surgery and other medical goods and services.

 How do I get funding for plastic surgery?

 According to the American Society for Aesthetic Plastic Surgery, the average cosmetic procedure can cost anywhere from around $400 for Botox to over $25,000 for a complete “mommy makeover,” amounts which most people don’t usually have on hand in their bank accounts.
 Many people turn to their insurance provider as the first option for obtaining cosmetic surgery.
 However, insurance plans often limit access to cosmetic procedures or deny claims for aesthetic plastic surgery outright.
 Some people use credit cards or their checking account contents to pay for plastic surgery.
 If you can wrap your head around various credit card jargon and clauses, you can go with this option.
 But credit cards often have a high-interest rate after the introductory period and depleting one’s checking account leaves no way to pay other expenses.
 For these people, a medical care loan might be the best option.

 Can I get financing for plastic surgery with bad credit?